ozeranskii/faststream/docs/docs/en/redis/streams/groups.md

 ```

 By following the steps and code examples provided above, you can create a FastStream application that consumes messages from a Redis stream using a Consumer Group for distributed message processing.

+## Redis Stream details

+  If you don't want to collect data into stream forever, you shoud using the **max_len** option.
+The old entries are automatically evicted when the specified length is reached, so that the stream is left at a consist size.

+  A consumer group consists multiple consumer instances working together.
+You need giving each a unique name using the **consumer** option.